Join a Department - Change of Degree Application (CODA)*

-Departments will incorporate a ranking system based on a student's ESS and any other criteria – essays, for example – they establish to determine placement into their programs.
+The College will incorporate a ranking system based on a student's ESS and any other criteria (i.e., essays) necessary to determine placement into their programs.

 Each department will set a seating capacity for each cohort.
 Academically qualified students who do not receive acceptance into their first desired program will automatically be considered to CODA into their other preferred programs in the College.
-Departments will consider students' second and subsequent choice for determining seating.
+The College will consider students' second and subsequent choice for determining seating.

-Students in the Engineering First Year program with an ESS greater than or equal 2.0 and a “continuation” GPA of 2.0 will be granted entrance into at least one of the remaining programs with available seats.
+Only students in the Engineering First Year program with an ESS greater than or equal 2.0 and a “continuation” GPA of 2.0 will be guaranteed entrance into at least one of the remaining programs with available seats.

-Twice a year, departments will review students' requests to CODA into their program(s).
-Applications will be reviewed after fall and spring semesters.
-Students will receive notice of their program seating prior to the start of the registration advising sessions each semester.
+Three times a year, the College will review students' requests to CODA into their program(s).
+Applications will be reviewed after fall, spring and summer semesters.
+Students will receive notice of their program seating prior to the start of classes the next semester.